k-lombard/TutorCare/README.md

 - Run ``` npm install -g @angular/cli ```
 - Run ``` npm install -D tailwindcss ```

+### Download Instructions
+- Click on the green code button at the top right of this github page
+- Copy the HTTPS URL
+- cd into a folder in which you want to download (clone) this project using the terminal or command line
+- Run ``` git clone <https url> ```

 ### Starting Client Frontend
-- cd into client folder
+- cd into client folder of cloned project
 - **If on Windows run:**
 ```
   ng run start-windows